konacurrents/SemanticMarkerESP-32/README.md

 # API Document

-Another GitHub repository describes the API aspects of the Semantic Marker&trade; framework leveraged by the ESP-32 IoT devices.
+Another GitHub repository describes the API aspects of the Semantic Marker&reg; framework leveraged by the ESP-32 IoT devices.

 [API Document](https://github.com/konacurrents/SemanticMarkerAPI)

 # Architecture Document

-Another aspect of the Semantic Marker&trade; Architecture document is included as follows:
+Another aspect of the Semantic Marker&reg; Architecture document is included as follows:
 <a href="https://KnowledgeShark.me/docs/ESP_IOT/html">Documented Architecture and Code</a>

 This Architecture Document provides valuable diagrams to help users understand the flow, for example this diagram.
 ![Main Loop](https://knowledgeshark.me/docs/ESP_IOT/html/_e_s_p___i_o_t_8ino_afe461d27b9c48d5921c00d521181f12f_cgraph.png)

-# Semantic Marker&trade; Examples
+# Semantic Marker&reg; Examples

-Numerous examples are described that show the use of ESP-32/M5 IoT Devices to spport the Semantic Marker&trade; vision.
+Numerous examples are described that show the use of ESP-32/M5 IoT Devices to spport the Semantic Marker&reg; vision.

-## Semantic Marker&trade; and M5 Display
+## Semantic Marker&reg; and M5 Display

-The power of the small M5 display as it expands it's visual capabilities by leveraging the Semantic Marker&trade; as shown in the following diagram.
-Here the M5 (as built above) interacts through the MQTT messaging to perform numerous operations and acting like a display capability (by intelligent decoding of the visual Semantic Marker&trade;)
+The power of the small M5 display as it expands it's visual capabilities by leveraging the Semantic Marker&reg; as shown in the following diagram.
+Here the M5 (as built above) interacts through the MQTT messaging to perform numerous operations and acting like a display capability (by intelligent decoding of the visual Semantic Marker&reg;)

 ![M5 Semantic Marker Vision](https://semanticmarker.org/KSNetworking/KSNetworking.018.jpeg)

 The small M5 display has been leveraged to create a small footprint of information, including using the buttons to move around like menues.
-As this display is so small, the Semantic Marker&trade; is used to abstract information into a small image - the Semantic Marker&trade; as shown here stuck to a common household microwave (the M5 has a magnet).
+As this display is so small, the Semantic Marker&reg; is used to abstract information into a small image - the Semantic Marker&reg; as shown here stuck to a common household microwave (the M5 has a magnet).

 <img src="https://SemanticMarker.org/vision/M5onMicrowave.jpg" width="300">

-Here the Semantic Marker&trade; is continually changing to reflect the sensor information.
+Here the Semantic Marker&reg; is continually changing to reflect the sensor information.
 For example of the sensor information follow this [SMART Button Sensor Status](https://semanticmarker.org/bot/status?v=v2&dev=Fibi&b=87&temp=10&c=0&t=0&W=on&M=on&A=off&T=off&S=on&bleS=PTFeeder&Z=on&G=off)
 ```url
 https://semanticmarker.org/bot/status?v=v2&dev=Fibi&b=87&temp=10&c=0&t=0&W=on&M=on&A=off&T=off&S=on&bleS=PTFeeder&Z=on&G=off
 ```

-## Semantic Marker&trade; in-situ and scanned by a user
+## Semantic Marker&reg; in-situ and scanned by a user
-Another Semantic Marker&trade; example is to send messages to a device with the embedded ESP-32 device.
+Another Semantic Marker&reg; example is to send messages to a device with the embedded ESP-32 device.
 (This version, called a PetTutor, is from [Smart_Animal_Training](https://smartanimaltraining.com).
-In this example, a Semantic Marker&trade; has been printed and attached to the device.
-Users can then scan the Semantic Marker&trade; which will effectively connect to this device and perform the desired operation.
+In this example, a Semantic Marker&reg; has been printed and attached to the device.
+Users can then scan the Semantic Marker&reg; which will effectively connect to this device and perform the desired operation.
 ![PetTutor Mini](images/GreyGoose.jpg)

 A nice short clip that shows this scanning in action is at: [M5 in action video](https://semanticmarker.org/vision/AR_SM.mov)

-# Semantic Marker&trade; Architecture Documents
+# Semantic Marker&reg; Architecture Documents

 The Networking architecture is shown here:
 ![ESP_IOT Diagram](images/KSNetworking.004.jpeg)